renehorstmann/Pixelc/README.md

 - redraw buttons
   - modes in different bg color, so they match
   - dither inv
+- preview
+  - instead of animation
+  - how to animate
+  - frame times?
 - some
   - uImage
     - scale as + interpolation options